 I really love building LEGO; I've been building since I was about 3 or 4 and my collection is only a couple years younger than myself.
 I enjoy building castle and mythic sci-fi builds.
-I just recently graduated from UMW with a BS in Computer Science; with any luck, you'll be seeing my builds rather frequently.
+I graduated from UMW with a BS in Computer Science and currently work as a test engineer.
 Anyways, I've been inspired by so many builders and I always look to get better and better in building.
 I would leave a link to my Flickr or Brickshelf, but I'll just say check out the Construction Zone!
 I have plenty of old and new works in that part of the forum.
 Hope you enjoy!

 - Group Nova Patron

 - Member Title Leader of the Black Lance Guild

 Lego, Gaming, Pathfinder and D&D, and sci-fi/fantasy books